anzory/vscode-gppl-support/README.md

 # GPPL Support for VSCode

 Enhance your SolidCAM postprocessor development with full GPPL language support in Visual Studio Code.
-Enjoy syntax highlighting, code formatting, autocompletion, snippets, and a handy procedures tree view with sorting — all in one extension!
+Enjoy syntax highlighting, code formatting, autocompletion, snippets, and document symbols in the Outline panel — all in one extension!

 ## Features

 - **Document Symbols** in the Outline Window
 - **Syntax Highlighting**: Fully customizable via `settings.json`.
 - **Code Formatting**: Simple and reliable document formatting.
-- **Procedures Tree Panel**: Navigate, sort, and auto-refresh your procedure tree.
 - **Go to Definition**: Jump to definitions of procedures and variables with ease.
 - **Find All References**: Locate all references to procedures and user variables.
 - **Autocompletion**: Smart auto-complete and auto-indentation for faster coding.